falkTX/webaudio-latency-tests/README.md

 Then you can open http://localhost:8021/ in a browser.

 Worth noting that by having the websocket webserver in python, things are not exactly as fast as they could be.
-But as long we the code is able to fetch data and transmit it to the JACK/C side in the buffer size time, we are mostly okay.
+But as long as the webserver is able to fetch data and transmit it to the JACK/C side in the buffer size time, we are mostly okay.

 ### Firefox JACK backend with websocket into JACK